Ian Watkins (Lostprophets singer): Arrest and conviction

-Police complaints
+Police failings

-An Independent Police Complaints Commission (IPCC) investigation report published in summer 2016 said that three detectives from the South Wales force should face disciplinary action after they failed to act on earlier allegations of abuse by Watkins from 2008 onward.

-A further IPCC report, published in August 2017, found that police had failed a number of times from 2008 to 2012 to act on reports of Watkins' behaviour, quoting a detective who said that Watkins had "a number of fans and ex-girlfriends making allegations that when investigated are false".
+An Independent Police Complaints Commission (IPCC) investigation report published in 2016 said that three detectives from the South Wales force should face disciplinary action after they failed to act on earlier allegations of abuse by Watkins from 2008 onward.
+A further IPCC report, published in August 2017, found that police had failed a number of times from 2008 to 2012 to act on reports of Watkins' behaviour, quoting a detective who said that taking action against Watkins would draw "huge publicity" and that due to his fame Watkins had "a number of fans and ex-girlfriends making allegations that when investigated are false".
 The report concluded:

-South Wales Police Assistant Chief Constable Jeremy Vaughan said his force "entirely accepts and regrets" the findings of the report.
+South Wales Police Assistant Chief Constable Jeremy Vaughan said his force "entirely accepts and regrets" the findings.

+Imprisonment

+Watkins was transferred from HM Prison Parc, where he had been incarcerated while on remand, to HM Prison Wakefield to begin serving his sentence.
+To be closer to his mother after she had a kidney transplant, he was transferred to HM Prison Long Lartin on 25 January 2014.
+On 9 October 2017, Watkins was accused of grooming a two-year-old girl's mother from prison through a series of letters.
+In response to the report, a spokesman for the NSPCC said: "This is an absolute shambles.
+We're sickened.
+It's utterly bewildering that he could carry on grooming.
+It shows contempt for children he abused, and raises serious questions about supervision."
+By March 2018, Watkins was back at HM Prison Wakefield.

-Possession of mobile phone in prison
+Possession of mobile phone

 In March 2018, Watkins was found with a mobile phone.
-He was accused of using the phone to maintain contact with a girlfriend outside of prison, but denied the charge, claiming it did not belong to him but to two inmates who forced him to hide it for them; he refused to give their names, citing fear of violent retribution.
+He was accused of using it to contact a girlfriend.
+Watkins denied this, asserting it belonged to two inmates who forced him to hide it for them.
+He refused to give names, citing fear of violent retribution.
 A charger for the phone was also found in his cell.
-Watkins claimed he still received fan mail from Lostprophets fans and that the men wanted him to help them take advantage of the women writing in as a "revenue stream".
-After a five-day trial at Leeds Crown Court in August 2019, he was convicted and sentenced to an additional ten months' imprisonment, to run consecutively to his existing sentence.
+Watkins said he still received fan mail from Lostprophets fans and that the men wanted him to help them take advantage of the women writing in as a "revenue stream".
+After a five-day trial at Leeds Crown Court in August 2019, he was convicted and sentenced to a further ten months in prison.

+Hostage incident and stabbing

+On the morning of 5 August 2023, Watkins was taken hostage by three inmates at HM Prison Wakefield and stabbed.
+He was freed by prison officers six hours later.
+His injuries were not life-threatening.
+Watkins later stated in a letter sent to a fan from prison that he had bleeds on his brain and permanent spinal nerve damage after the attack.